martintasker/cognito-auth/README.md

 * 20, remember a device
 * 21, do not remember a device
 * 22, forget the current device
-* 23, complete admin-initiated registration and login, by giving auth code and changing password
+* 23, complete admin-initiated registration and login, by giving auth code and changing password -- done

 Useful additional pointers: